szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - 6
 </Quiz>

-3. What will be the result of the `alert` in the following code?
+3. What will be the result of the `alert` here?

 ```JavaScript
 var myArray = [1, 2, 'dog', true, [1, 2, 3]];